 One of the most practical integrations to look for is a direct sync with your team’s calendars, like Google Calendar and Outlook.
 When an employee books a desk, the reservation should automatically appear in their daily schedule alongside their meetings and appointments.
 This simple connection prevents double-bookings and eliminates the need to check multiple platforms to figure out who is where.
 It gives everyone a single, clear view of their day, making it much easier to coordinate in-office collaboration without any scheduling headaches.

-Slack and Teams Integration
+Book Desks Directly in Slack and Teams

 If your team lives in Slack or Microsoft Teams, a desk booking tool that works inside those platforms is a game-changer.
 Instead of having to open a separate app or website, employees can reserve their spot directly from a conversation or channel.
 This is the definition of meeting people where they work.
 It makes booking a desk a quick, two-click process that feels like a natural extension of their daily communication.
 This seamless experience is key to high adoption rates because it doesn’t disrupt anyone’s flow.

-Access Control Systems
+Connect with Building Access Control

 For an added layer of security and efficiency, look for a system that can integrate with your building’s access control.
 This connects your desk booking software to your keycard or fob system, automatically granting office access only to employees who have a confirmed reservation for the day.
 It ensures that only authorized personnel are on-site, which is crucial for managing capacity and maintaining a secure environment.
 This also simplifies administrative work, as you no longer need to manually update access permissions.

-Visitor Management
+Streamline Your Visitor Management

 A great office experience extends to your guests, too.
 Integrating your desk reservation system with a visitor management tool streamlines the entire check-in process.
 When an employee books a meeting room and invites an external guest, the system can automatically pre-register the visitor, send them directions, and notify the host the moment they arrive.
 This creates a polished, professional first impression and ensures every guest feels welcomed and taken care of without any confusion or delays at the front desk.